Kechieanyanwu/kitchenApp-backend/README.md

 Welcome to the backend for KitchenApp, my WIP personal project to help me manage items in my kitchen inventory and stop buying duplicate items.

-As this is currently WIP, I have not included instructions for running on your machine.
+This is currently in the process of being deployed on Vercel.
+For now, I have recorded a demo of the application here: [to insert link].

 KitchenApp is designed to facilitate the management of items typically found in a kitchen, such as groceries and other household supplies.
 Here's an overview of what the application will do: